gig-tech/terraform-provider-ovc/examples/README.md

 ## [multiple-disks](./multiple-disks)

-This is an example on how to set up a VM that has 2 disks attached other than the boot disk.
+This is an example on how to set up a VM with a boot disk and 2 additional data disks attached to the VM.

 Authentication credentials are not defined in the example, instead this example relies on setting the correct environmental variables described in this projects main README under [Authentication](../README.md#Authentication).